n005/N005-Software/README.md

 /!\ With linux it's can give "file error" or "sha-256 error" because the OS didn't have the same file system, but it's can work (for me, it's work)

+IT IS A EXTRACT OF MY .JAR (BECAUSE I HAVE LEAVE THIS PROJECT AND I HAVE LOST IT)

 BY CC NC SA 4.0

 Webside: http://epcminecraft.fr.gd/N005-Software.htm